Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Simulation of signal samples and SM backgrounds

 \section{Simulation of signal samples and SM backgrounds}

-The SM background processes yielding muon pairs in the signal region are Drell-Yan (DY $\rightarrow \mu^+\mu^-$) production, the production of top quark pairs ($\text{t}\bar{\text{t}} \rightarrow \mu^+\mu^- + 2b + 2\nu$) and production of diboson ($W^{+}W^{-} \rightarrow \mu^+\mu^- + 2\nu$, $ZZ \rightarrow \mu^+\mu^- + 2\nu$ and $W^{\pm}Z \rightarrow \mu^\pm \mu^+\mu^- + \nu$).
-The second type of background is the jets background, which comes from the misidentification of jets as muons, where a jet or multijet pass the muons selection criteria.
-This kind of background originates from two processes: W+jet and QCD multijet.
-The contamination of single and multijet background in data is usually estimated from data using a so called data driven method which is explained in \cite{zprime}, nevertheless they are irrelevant for our study because our analysis is based on MC simulations only.
+The SM background processes yielding muon pairs in the signal region are Drell-Yan (DY $\rightarrow \mu^+\mu^-$) production, the production of top quark pairs ($\text{t}\bar{\text{t}} \rightarrow \mu^+\mu^- + 2b + 2\nu$), $tW \rightarrow \mu^+\mu^- + 2\nu +b$, and production of diboson ($W^{+}W^{-} \rightarrow \mu^+\mu^- + 2\nu$, $ZZ \rightarrow \mu^+\mu^- + 2\nu$ and $W^{\pm}Z \rightarrow \mu^\pm \mu^+\mu^- + \nu$).
+The second type of background is the jet background, which comes from the misidentification of jets as muons, where a jet or multijet passes the muon selection criteria.
+This kind of background originates from two processes: W+jets and QCD multijet.
+The contamination of single and multijet backgrounds in data is usually estimated from data using a so-called data-driven method, which is explained in \cite{zprime}.
+Nevertheless, they are irrelevant to our study because our analysis is based on MC simulations only, and no events from W+jets pass the analysis pre-selection presented in the following section.

-The signal samples, for the simplified model (based on Einstein-Cartan gravity), and the corresponding SM processes have been generated using \text{MadGraph5\_aMC@NLO} \cite{MG5} interfaced to Pythia 8 for parton shower model and hadronization \cite{R34}, and DELPHES \cite{delphes} for a fast detector simulation of CMS experiment.
-They were generated from proton-proton collisions at the Large Hadron Collider at 13.6 TeV center of mass energy, which corresponds to the circumstances of RUN III, with muon $p_T > 10$ GeV and $|\eta| < 3$ rad.
+The signal samples, for the simplified model (based on Einstein-Cartan gravity), and the corresponding SM processes have been generated using \text{MadGraph5\_aMC@NLO} \cite{MG5} interfaced to Pythia 8 for parton shower model and hadronization \cite{R34}, and DELPHES \cite{delphes} for a fast detector simulation of the CMS experiment.
+They were generated from proton-proton collisions at the Large Hadron Collider at 13.6 TeV center of mass energy, which corresponds to the circumstances of run 3, with muon $p_T > 10$ GeV and $|\eta| < 3$ rad.

-For the simplified model, with the use of mass assumption given in equation \ref{eua1}, table \ref{table:tabchi} indicates the cross section measurements times branching ratios calculated for different sets of the dark gauge boson (A$^{\prime}$) and torsion field ($ST$) masses.
+In the simplified model, we used the mass assumptions outlined in Table \ref{table:par}.
+In table \ref{table:tabchi}, we present the calculated measurements of cross-sections multiplied by branching ratios for the chosen benchmark values of the coupling parameters, specifically $\texttt{g}_{\eta} = 0.2$ and $\texttt{g}_{D} = 1.2$, in line with the recommendations from \cite{R1}.
+These calculations for the cross-sections are conducted across various sets of masses for the dark gauge boson (A$^{\prime}$) and the torsion field ($ST$).
 The simulated signals, used in this analysis, are private production samples, at which we used the matrix element event generator MadGraph5 aMC@NLO v2.6.7 \cite{MG5}.
-We are grateful to Cao H. Nam, the authors of \cite{R1}, for sharing with us the Universal FeynRules Output (UFO) for the model.